{{org_field_logo}}

 1. Purpose

-The purpose of this policy is to outline how {{org_field_name}} manages the risks associated with COVID-19 to protect service users, staff, and visitors while ensuring the continuity of domiciliary care services.
-This policy complies with the Regulation and Inspection of Social Care (Wales) Act 2016, Public Health Wales (PHW) guidance, Welsh Government COVID-19 regulations, and Care Inspectorate Wales (CIW) best practices.
+The purpose of this policy is to outline how {{org_field_name}} manages the risks associated with COVID-19 and other acute respiratory infections, including influenza and respiratory syncytial virus (RSV), in order to protect service users, staff, visitors and others while maintaining safe, person-centred domiciliary care services.
+This policy is written in line with the Regulation and Inspection of Social Care (Wales) Act 2016, The Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2017, as amended, the Welsh Government statutory guidance for providers and responsible individuals of domiciliary support services, Public Health Wales infection prevention and control guidance, and Care Inspectorate Wales notification requirements.

 The policy ensures that infection prevention and control (IPC) measures, staff training, and emergency response protocols are in place to minimise transmission risks and safeguard the health and well-being of service users and employees.